-2.2.6 Trimming paired-end reads
+Trimming paired-end reads

-Cutadapt supports trimming of paired-end reads, trimming both reads in a pair at the same time.
+Cutadapt supports trimming of paired-end reads, but currently two passes over the data are required.

-Assume the input is in reads.1.fastq and reads.2.fastq and that ADAPTER_FWD should be trimmed from the forward reads (first file) and ADAPTER_REV from the reverse reads (second file).
+Assume the input is in reads.1.fastq and reads.2.fastq and that ADAPTER\FWD should be trimmed from the forward reads (first file) and ADAPTER\REV from the reverse reads (second file).